omeka/omeka-s-enduser/docs/sites/site_theme.md

 ![Logo option](../sites/sitesfiles/sitetheme_logo.png)

-To upload a logo, click the Select button.
+To upload a logo, click the "Select" button.
 This will open a sidebar where you can either upload a new file from your computer or choose from assets already uploaded to the installation.

 ![Logo option with sidebar open](../sites/sitesfiles/sitetheme_logo2.png)

 Note that the logo completely replaces the header, including the site title, for the site, so you may want to consider an image with text if it is important to you that users see the site title.

-To remove a logo, click the *clear* button in that block (only visible when a logo is active) and save changes.
+To remove a logo, click the "Clear" button in that block (only visible when a logo is active) and save changes.

 #### Footer content